sashaphmn/app/tests/e2e/Testing.md

 # End to End Testing

 [Synpress](https://github.com/Synthetixio/synpress), a package based on Cypress, is used for end to end testing.
-The relevant files are located at `/tests/e2e` (this base path is assumed for any other file locations metioned).
+The relevant files are located at `/tests/e2e` (this base path is assumed for any other file locations mentioned).

 ## First use